IKnowLogic/lifehacks/README.md

 Repository containing instructions for some of all.

-Examples:
+Installation Examples:
-- Install Node
+- Node
-- Install Trello
+- Trello
-- Install Redshift
+- Redshift
-- Install Laravel
+- Laravel
+- Python (Specific versions)